nayname/IAMY/README.md

 📚 Project Overview
 ----------------

-When creating decentralized applications with the Andromeda Protocol, developers regularly need to craft and deploy smart contracts customized to their specific business requirements.
+When creating decentralized applications with the smart contract framework, developers regularly need to craft and deploy smart contracts customized to their specific business requirements.
 This project addresses this challenge by:

 *   Accepting a user’s intent in natural language (e.g., “I want an NFT marketplace that charges a commission to sellers”).